indrishabhtech/indrishabhtech/README.md

 <h1 align="center">Hi there 👋, I'm Rishabh Mishra</h1>
 <p align="center">
-  <i>Backend Enthusiast | Web Developer | Tech Explorer</i>
+  <i>Junior Web Developer | SEO | Finance</i>
 </p>

 ---

 ### 🚀 About Me

-- 👨‍💻 I’m @indrishabhtech — a backend-focused web developer passionate about building scalable and efficient server-side applications.
+- 👨‍💻 I’m @indrishabhtech - full-stack web developer building scalable and efficient server-side applications for users.
 - 💼 Currently working at **Repoxa Technology** as a Web Developer.
 Excited to join **Tata Consultancy Services (TCS)** soon!
 - 🌱 Continuously learning and exploring new tech including **GIMP**, **AWS**, and **Redis**.
 - 🤝 Looking to collaborate on exciting **full-stack** projects that challenge and inspire.